 IHRC held its second annual Islamophobia conference on Saturday 12 December 2015.
 The first Islamophobia conference, ‘Institutional Islamophobia: a conference to examine state racism and social engineering of the Muslim community’ sought to evaluate and disseminate how prejudice and hatred is a deliberate structural and institutional issue, thus this year’s conference, The Changing Face of Racism, was intended as a follow-up event to extend and elaborate on the discussion of how Islamophobia has evolved as an accepted form of racism in an increasingly jingoistic Europe.

 Watch the videos of the event below and read a summary report of the event.
+A Gallery of photos can be found at the end of the page.

 A parallel event took place in Edinburgh http://livestream.com/IndependenceLive/islamophobia, where speakers such as Salman Sayyid, Abed Choudhury and Moazzam Begg discussed the shifts in racism, the Prevent strategy and solutions for the future.